By Simon Gould

 The sickness I refer to are more common ailments like flu, coughs, colds and more.
 Intermountain Healthcare have a lovely little basic rule of thumb.
 That is the above and below the neck rule.
 If the sickness originates above the neck like a cold or blocked nose, then you should be able to exercise.
 If it originates below the neck then don’t.

 Further above the neck ailments all relate to the ear, nose and throat.
 So if you have earache, runny nose, sneezing, blocked nose, and also headaches.
 If you’re able to then I would advise that, even though you should be able to exercise with these problems, take some medication to alleviate the symptoms.
 You won’t want to run with your head or ear hurting.

-When you should avoid exercise
+When you should avoid a treadmill

 The below the neck rule means with certain illnesses you either won’t feel like or should not, exercise.
 This includes illnesses like vomiting, diarrhea, fatigue and lung problems like bronchitis.
 Coughing may also be something you may not want to exercise with.
 You won’t be able to do your normal routine as well if you don’t get enough air in your lungs due to coughing.

 With flu, you’re sometimes unwilling to get out of bed, let alone get on your treadmill.
 So don’t get on and allow yourself to recover.
 You really need to think about how you feel and ask your doctor if exercise is really possible.
 You’re not going to get much done if you cough at the slightest exertion.
 So you could be sidelined for several weeks with some illnesses.

 A fever has been included as a no no for exercise.
 This is the case especially if your temperature is high.
 If your body or muscles ache then avoidance should be a consideration.
 Unless it’s due to delayed onset muscle soreness from over doing exercise.
 You can still go for a lower intensity routine for a few days.